LLM HALLUCINATIONS AND THE NATURE OF MACHINE UNDERSTANDING

 LLMs operate on a similar level.
 When they generate outputs that appear plausible, but if factually incorrect, it’s not deliberately lying or being deceptive.
 They are just producing outputs based on the patterns and associations learned from its training data, which may sometimes lead to inaccuracies and inconsistencies.
 Just as a child’s developing theory of mind may cause them to make incorrect predictions about others’ behaviors, and LLM’s internal representations may sometimes result in outputs that don’t align with objective reality.
 This parallel helps us view LLM hallucinations not as intentional misinformation, but as a reflection of the model’s current “understanding” of the world.

-After all, our human consciousness is a hallucination of our sensory inputs filtered via attention. -- Greg Robison, PhD
+After all, our human consciousness is a hallucination of our sensory inputs filtered via attention. -Greg Robison, PhD

 Differing Opinions about the 2020 U.S. Election